Bhalessa: Education

 There is a college in Kilhotran under the name of Government Degree College Kilhotran.
 Schools in Bhalessa work to impart education in rural villages.

 Bhalessa also has a Government Industrial Training Institute (ITI) to give technical training to young people.

 There is an unprecedented growth of madrasa education in the area.
 The madrasas in Bhalessa include Jamia Gani tul uloom and Asrar ul Uloom.
 Jamia Gani tul uloom is the largest seminary madrasa in the Jammu province.
 The Jamia was founded by Alhaj Ghulam Qadir Ganipuri.

-NGOs

-Several notable NGOs in Bhalessa are as follows: